What is New in Ubuntu 15.10?

 Official Ubuntu release notes can be found here.

-Altantic.Net offers many Cloud Hosting solutions such as managed cloud hosting, Linux Cloud Hosting and one-click cloud application installations.
+Altantic.Net offers many VPS Hosting solutions such as managed cloud hosting, Linux hosting and one-click cloud application installations.